Countable modular groups of infinite type surfaces: Acknowledgements

 \section{Acknowledgements}

-We thank Ferrán Valdez for his valuable feedback that improved this manuscript.
-Thanks also for Carlos Matheus and the CMLS, École Polytechnique for providing the facilities where this research was done.
-Finally many thanks to the Solomon Lefschetz Laboratory at UNAM, CONACYT Ph.d. grant, and UNAM PAPIIT IN-101422 for providing funding during the visit at L'X.
+We thank Ferrán Valdez for his invaluable feedback that improved this manuscript.
+To Tommaso Cremaschi and Yassin Chandran for useful discussions.
+Thanks also to Carlos Matheus and the CMLS, École Polytechnique for providing the facilities where this research was done.
+Finally many thanks to the Solomon Lefschetz Laboratory at UNAM, CONACYT Ph.d. grant, and UNAM PAPIIT IN-101422 for providing funding during the visit at L'X. We thank the anonymous referee for the helpful comments that improved the exposition of the paper.